-This section outlines selected policies and concordats that are relevant to our award holders, which should be read in conjunction with the Terms and Conditions of your award.
+We outline here selected policies and concordats relevant to our award holders, which should be read in conjunction with the Terms and Conditions of your award.

 Please visit the webpage for your scheme to download the latest version of the Terms and Conditions for your award, and download the full policies referenced here from the side of this page.

 Concordat on Openness on Animal Research

-Please read the grant holder brief to find out how our commitments as signatories of the Concordat affect your AMS award.
+Please read our grant holder brief to find out how our commitments as signatories of the Concordat affect your Academy of Medical Sciences award.

 San Francisco Declaration of Research Assessment

-For more information on the concordats we support, please visit our concordats page.
+For more information on all the concordats we support, please visit our Concordats page.

 Open Access policy

-- Ensure that peer-reviewed, original research publications are available immediately upon publication, if possible, or otherwise within six months of the publication date on Europe PMC, through utilising either a Gold or Green route to OA.
+- Ensure that peer-reviewed, original research publications are available immediately upon publication, if possible, or otherwise within six months of the publication date on Europe PMC, through utilising either a Gold or Green route to Open Access.
 For more information on journal Open Access routes, visit the Europe PMC website and the RoMEO Journals database.
-Log in details will be sent to all award holders so that they are able to deposit a manuscript via Europe PMC plus.
+Log-in details will be sent to all award holders so that they are able to deposit a manuscript via Europe PMC plus.

-- Many academic journals will make a published article OA if an article processing charge (APC) is paid.
-While the Academy will not fund APC fees separately from our research award, applicants may cost APC fees in their grant applications and where a publication has been funded wholly by the Academy of Medical Sciences, underspend on an AMS grant may also be used to meet the cost.
+- Many academic journals will make a published article Open Access if an article processing charge is paid.
+While the Academy will not fund article processing charge fees separately from our research award, applicants may cost article processing charge fees in their grant applications and where a publication has been funded wholly by the Academy of Medical Sciences, underspend on an Academy grant may also be used to meet the cost.

 - Where possible, awardees should seek to retain copyright.
 Adopting a Creative Commons Attribution (CC-BY) license is recommended as it enables re-use of publications via text- and data-mining.

-Please read the Academy’s Open Access policy for more information on what we require from our awardees with regards to OA.
+Please read the Academy’s Open Access policy for more information.